First post-Brexit house price growth figures have been released, and they offer positive news for UK developers.

-Yesterday, the Office of National Statistics (ONS) released their house price index for July.
-This is the first time figures of post-brexit house price growth have been released.
+Yesterday, the Office of National Statistics (ONS) released its house price index for July.
+This is the first time figures of post-Brexit house price growth have been released.
 We analysed the figures to see what UK developers can take from the latest figures.

 Annual House Price Growth 8.3%

 While the month of July is down on June’s performance, the 8.3% figure means that July is in the top three months for house price growth over the past 12 months.
 A very impressive stat considering the initial predictions made for a post-Brexit July.

 House price growth means that a new record average UK house price has been set, again.
 The average UK property sold for over £216,000 in July.
 That comes to just over £200,000 in 2016.

 South East House Prices and property developers